Kush-Srigiri/PSS/docs/REPORTS.md

 ### 31.03.2025:
 [@everyone](https://github.com/kingkushgaming/PSS/blob/main/docs/CONTRIBUTING.md)
 #### Description:

-- Zusammen haben wir weiter recherchiert was noch in ein Produktionssteuerungssystem gehören würde.
+- Together we researched what else would be included in a production control system.
-- Wir haben den Ablaufschema grob gezeichnet
+- We roughly drew the flow chart
-- Die UI haben wir nochmals verfeinert und die response time ist jetzt sehr schnell.
+- We refined the UI again and the response time is now very fast.

 ### 04.04.2025:
 [@everyone](https://github.com/kingkushgaming/PSS/blob/main/docs/CONTRIBUTING.md)